paquiteau/pynufft/README.md

 # PyNUFFT: Python non-uniform fast Fourier transform
 ![](g5738.jpeg)

 A minimal "getting start" tutorial is available at http://jyhmiinlin.github.io/pynufft/ .
-Use the min-max interpolator.
+Use the min-max interpolator (Fessler, Jeffrey A., and Bradley P. Sutton.
+"Nonuniform fast Fourier transforms using min-max interpolation."
+IEEE transactions on signal processing 51.2 (2003): 560-574.).

 You can also find other very useful Python nufft/nfft functions at: